3UU/wordpress-shariff-wrapper/trunk/readme.txt

 - If the first post on the start page is password protected and Shariff is disabled on protected posts, a widget at the end of the loop will not be rendered.

 == Changelog ==

+= 4.6.7 =
+- updated to Facebook Graph API v11.0
+- changed FB request to og_object (thanks to richard67)

 = 4.6.6 =
 - Fix sanitize_callback parameter to avoid warnings with api requests